etal/cnvkit/doc/quickstart.rst

 samples, although germline disease samples can be used equally well in place of tumor samples.

-CNVkit uses the bait BED file, reference genome sequence, and sequencing-accessible regions along with your BAM files to:
+CNVkit uses the bait BED file (provided by the vendor of your capture kit), reference genome sequence, and sequencing-accessible regions along with your BAM files to:

 1. Create a pooled reference of per-bin copy number estimates from several normal samples; then
 2. Use this reference in processing all tumor samples that were sequenced with the same platform and library prep.

-All of these steps are automated with the ``batch`` command.
+All of these steps are automated with the :ref:`batch` command.
 Assuming normal samples share the suffix "Normal.bam" and tumor samples "Tumor.bam", a complete command could be::